| by Robert Barnet |

 Yes!
 Imagine!
 Yes!
 Imagine!

+| The interplay between the adult and youth voices are designed to dramatize how the youthful innocence and embrace of the wondrous in Courtney Bella’s poem engage, revive, and finally restore the faith of the adult voices in their internal childhood that they can turn to for rejuvenation, having lost it in the daily demands of adult life.
 The adult voices are drawn to the youthful invitation to “imagine” in the opening stanzas, reviving memories of treasured childhood summers.
 But as the adult voices are drawn back to their youthful selves, the poem also evokes a sense of regret and guilt as the adult voices awaken to how they have lost touch with the open embrace of life that they once enjoyed when they were young.
 As they try to regain and hold dear their younger selves through memories of summertime, their self-doubts and the demands of their adult lives remind them how much they have been lost by losing connection with the child within them.
-Yet even as they struggle with inner turmoil, the youthful voices of Courtney’s concluding stanza reassures and reminds them there is still time for them to “wonder and think” and discover that their child is there within them if only they look and “imagine.”
+Yet even as they struggle with inner turmoil, the youthful voices of Courtney’s concluding stanza reassures and reminds them there is still time for them to “wonder and think” and discover that their child is there within them if only they look and “imagine.” |